 How to Immigrate From The Bahamas to Canada

-Are you currently living in Nassau, Freeport or Marsh Harbour and the island life isn’t giving you the joy it once had?
+Are you currently living in Nassau, Freeport, or Marsh Harbour and the island life isn’t giving you the joy it once had?
 Are you ready for a change?
 If so, then Canada is the perfect place for you to change the course of your future.
 If you’ve thought about making the move or if the thought only crossed your mind now, you are in the right place.
 We did our research and would like to present you with the ultimate guide on how to immigrate from the Bahamas to Canada.

 It should not take much convincing to prove why Canada is the ideal destination for immigrants the world over.
 The country always tops lists of countries with the highest quality of life, it is also one of the safest countries in the world too.
 Not only is Canada a great place to move to, but it is also in desperate need of newcomers to fill up over 400,000 job vacancies each year.
 Read more for top tips and expert assistance to make your Canadian immigration application successful.

-Choose the Right Immigration Program
+Choose the Right Canadian Immigration Program

 This first step is to look at your needs, in other words, for what reason would you like to visit?
 If your purpose is to study in Canada, then a student visa is your best bet.
 If you have a family member in Canada, you might qualify for family sponsorship!
 However, if you are a skilled worker your options are near limitless.
 This is because Canada really needs skilled workers to fill their labour needs.

-Nearly every province and territory has their own provincial nomination program (PNP) with many subcategories that are designed to attract and retain workers and their families in the province or territory.
-If, for instance, you have work experience in the province of Saskatchewan, you might be able to earn permanent residence through the Saskatchewan Experience Category of the province’s PNP or if you work experience as a physician or doctor you could earn permanent residence in British Columbia through the Health Care Professional Category.
+Nearly every province and territory have their own provincial nomination program (PNP) with many subcategories that are designed to attract and retain workers and their families in the province or territory.
+If, for instance, you have work experience in the province of Saskatchewan, you might be able to earn permanent residence through the Saskatchewan Experience Category of the province’s PNP, or if you work experience as a physician or doctor you could earn permanent residence in British Columbia through the Health Care Professional Category.
 For more information on the various Provincial Nomination Programs, please visit our comprehensive guide on our website here.

 - Create an Express Entry Profile